Power Engineering Technician

 Saskatchewan Polytechnic is Saskatchewan’s primary provider of power engineering certification.
 We offer two levels of training: the one-year Power Engineering Technician certificate program and the two-year Power Engineering Technology diploma program.

-The one-year Power Engineering Technician certificate program is offered at Great Plains College (Swift Current), and Parkland College (Yorkton).
+The one-year Power Engineering Technician certificate program is offered at Great Plains College (Swift Current), and Suncrest College (Yorkton).
 You’ll study Fourth Class interprovincial standardized material, which will prepare you to challenge interprovincial Fourth Class examinations.

 You’ll receive practical training in boiler operations, maintenance techniques and tool use.
 You’ll develop troubleshooting skills in practical labs, get boiler firing time in the power lab and industry work experience in your second term.